 After a couple of bowls we traversed across to get back to the normal descent, then followed our way up back down to the Sattlebergalm.
 This was just like being on a piste.
 I avoided the steep mogul field as it had not had much sun and was very hard and packed, however the side loop was not much better.

-We scooted through the narrow passage onto the route under the power lines, and more of the hard packed snow down to the second tree barrier, however as we got lower this became softer.
+and more of the hard packed snow down to the second tree barrier, however as

 The final section down to the farm house above the car park was just a single narrow band, but it was continuous although melting fast - tomorrow people will have to walk further up the track to reach the end of the snow.